Richard Barker (stage manager): Early life and career

+Director and stage manager

 Finding that he had no unusual talent for acting, Barker was soon making his way as a director of burlesques and other musical productions.
 He produced tours of Gilbert's Dan'l Druce, Blacksmith in the British provinces in 1876 and 1877, which (together with debts he later incurred in leasing London's Opera Comique) led to his eventual bankruptcy in 1888.
 He formed a partnership with the London impresario Richard D'Oyly Carte by 1876 and worked as stage manager and business manager for Carte's Gilbert and Sullivan productions at the Opera Comique until 1881, of which he was the lessee from 1879 to 1885.
 As W. S. Gilbert, author-director of the D'Oyly Carte Opera Company, was in New York in late 1879, Barker directed the children's version of H.M.S.
 Pinafore in London.

 After his father's death, Barker produced pieces at the Gaiety Theatre, the Opera Comique and the Empire Theatre in London, and stage-managed British provincial tours for Carte.
 He rejoined D'Oyly Carte as stage manager at the Savoy Theatre in the late 1880s and 1890s, directing a children's version of The Pirates of Penzance in 1884–1885, and also directing several of Carte's American productions, including The Mikado (1885), Ruddigore (1887), The Yeomen of the Guard (1888 and again in 1892) and The Chieftain (1895).

 In New York, he directed nearly three dozen productions, including The Merry Monarch in 1890 (he later directed a British version of the show, The Lucky Star, for D'Oyly Carte, in 1899).
 His other New York productions included The Lion Tamer and an Extravaganza version of Bluebeard, Jr. starring Eddie Foy Sr. at Niblo's Garden, both in 1891, and in 1894 The Little Trooper at the Casino Theatre and The Devil's Deputy at Abbey's Theatre.
 In 1896 at the newly renamed Knickerbocker Theatre (formerly the Abbey), he directed a comic opera called Half a King, and directed The Little Corporal in New York in 1898.
 On 15 November 1898 he married American-born Regine Justine Hatzig (1867 – after 1911) at St Mary's church in Acton in London.
 Back at the Savoy Theatre in London, he stage managed and co-directed Arthur Sullivan's The Emerald Isle and directed a musical play, The Willow Pattern, for Carte in 1901, followed by Merrie England in 1902.